kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 2.3.5 -- portrait of Anh talking to exasperated Bassam](https://github.com/kenatiod/MUT/blob/main/Fig-2-3-5.png)

 CASPAR chimed in, "I share that sentiment, Anh.
-While the Chinese Room highlights some important points about the relationship between syntax and semantics, it makes assumptions and imposes constraints that don't apply to the way I and other large language models actually operate."
+While the Chinese Room highlights some important points about the relationship between syntax and semantics, it makes assumptions and imposes constraints that don't apply to the way I and other Large Language Models actually operate."

 Bassam asked CASPAR, "Can you expand on that?
 In what ways do you see the Chinese Room as failing to represent the reality of your own cognitive processes?"